userize/userize-js/README.md

-# userize-js

-Package to interface with Userize API
+# `userize-js` - The official package to easily integrate Userize in your app